Getting started

 Loading the right image and video resolution on different screens and placeholders is also essential for excellent visual quality, especially on retina or high-density displays.

-If you see any media-related issues, ensure the following
+If you identify any media-related issues, ensure the following:

-• Ensure all images and videos are loaded via ImageKit and that the compression settings mentioned above are configured correctly.
+• All images and videos are loaded via ImageKit, with the compression settings configured as recommended above.

-• To fix "Properly size images" issues, use ImageKit's URL-based transformation parameters for height, width, aspect ratio, DPR, and other crop modes to get the right fit you need for your media files.
-Also check out responsive images guide.
+• To address "Properly size images" issues, use ImageKit's URL-based transformation parameters to set height, width, aspect ratio, DPR, and crop modes to match your media requirements.
+Also, review our responsive images guide.

-• To fix "Defer off-screen images" issues, implement lazy loading.
+• For "Defer off-screen images" issues, implement lazy loading.

-• To fix "Efficiently encode images" and "Serve images in next-gen formats", ensure format & compression settings are correctly configured as explained above.
+• For "Efficiently encode images" and "Serve images in next-gen formats," ensure format and compression settings are correctly configured as outlined above.

 Mobile app-specific optimizations